RivaD2/reading-notes/401/class-27.md

 ![awesome](https://media.giphy.com/media/MCKQEmHkUyGf6/giphy.gif)

 ### In the previous reading, I touched on React Components.
 If you remember, components are a feature that make up a piece of the user interface.
-They really describe any composable behavior, and this includes rendering, lifecycle, and state.According to [reactjs.org]:
+They really describe any composable behavior, and this includes rendering, lifecycle, and state.According to [reactjs.org](https://reactjs.org/):
 > "props (short for “properties”) and state are both plain JavaScript objects.
-While both hold information that influences the output of render, they are different in one important way: props get passed to the component (similar to function parameters) whereas state is managed within the component (similar to variables declared within a function).
+While both hold information that influences the output of render, they are different in one important way: props get passed to the component (similar to function parameters) whereas state is managed within the component (similar to variables declared within a function)."

 #### Read more about [component based UI](https://rivad2.github.io/reading-notes/401/class-26.html)